Call for speakers

 New to public speaking?

-You’ll get plenty of support — and probably more pep talks than you’ll need (often from Camy herself).
+You’ll get plenty of support & coaching from our Speaker manager, Prae, and probably more pep talks than you’ll need-often from your Track lead.
 By the time you step on stage, you’ll feel confident and ready to share your perspective.
-We’re also happy to connect you with past first-time speakers for mentoring and guidance, to help you meet our quality standards while bringing your unique voice to the stage.

-Diversity, Equity and Inclusion
+Diversity, equity and inclusion

 We lead by example when it comes to creating an inclusive event.
 That means showcasing role models across genders, ethnicities, races, abilities, and backgrounds.
 Our speakers are seen as leaders in the community, and we recognise the impact they have through their stories and work.